Chapter 8:-

 Along with increase in GDP inequalities in income may occur.
 Even if the majority does not experience any increase in income, the GDP will increase if the income of a minority increases.
 It is even possible that a minority may become richer while the majority becomes poorer.
 Here welfare diminishes even when GDP increases.
 Therefore, in this context GDP is not a good indicator of welfare.

-gdp and non-monetary exchange Many of the non-monetary exchanges are not included in the GDP.
+2. GDP and non-monetary exchanges Many of the non-monetary exchanges are not included in the GDP.
 For example, services rendered by housewives are not included in GDP.
 Similarly, exchange of goods (barter transactions) also does not come under GDP.
 To this extent, GDP is inadequate.
 In a country like India, with huge population and non- monetised sectors, GDP is underestimated.
 Therefore, considering GDP as an indicator of welfare is subject to much criticism.